-Here in the Pacific Northwest, spring has been bursting out all over.
-The flowers and trees are in full bloom with explosions of color around every corner.
+When the flowers and trees are in full bloom, there are explosions of color around every corner.
 We took this floral inspiration to heart in our lovely new apron project.
-The fabric is from the new Bliss collection from Riley Blake, which features hints of sparkling metallic in many of the prints.
+Our original fabric was from the Bliss collection from Riley Blake, which featured hints of sparkling metallic in many of the prints.
 Our apron’s front fabric has hints of glittering rose gold.
 The trend in metallic cottons has continued.

 A new apron always brightens the day.
 And with its distinctive details, this one seems pretty enough to wear outside the kitchen.
 But it is all cotton, and it can – and should – be used and enjoyed.
 Throw it in the washer and dryer, hit it with a steam iron, and it’s ready to wear again to brighten another day.

 By choosing two closely coordinating prints, you end up with an apron that is beautiful from front to back.
-The Bliss Dot we used in combination with the Bliss Floral adds great accents on the front and peeks out when the neck and waist ties are looped into a knot or bow.
+The dot we used in combination with the floral adds great accents on the front and peeks out when the neck and waist ties are looped into a knot or bow.

 You’ll add pleats across the bib and well as the top of the skirt.
 The strong vertical lines of the pleats match perfectly above and below the waistband.
 Pleating guides are offered as part of the free pattern download below to make the technique quick and easy.
 But if you are brand new to either inverted box pleats or knife pleats, we’ve included links to our full step-by-step tutorials for both.